andreaprosseda/vimar-byme-plus-homeassistant/README.md

 ### [Step 1/3] Home Assistant - Install Component

 #### Method 1: [HACS][hacs-url]
-:warning: This component has not yet been approved by HACS and is not yet visible
+:warning: This component has not yet been approved by HACS and is not yet direclty visible, steps 2-5 are required at the moment.
 > 1. Open HACS
 > 2. Click on the three dots (in the top right corner)
 > 3. Select Custom Repositories (Archivi digitali personalizzati)